 Pakistan's movement was in full swing.
 Khan wholeheartedly advocated for the accession of Kashmir state with Pakistan.
-19th July 1947 was a landmark day commemorated as the day of accession of Kashmir to Pakistan, when Pakistan itself was not in existence, except conceptually.
-It was Sardar Muhammad Ibrahim Khan, popularly called as Gazi-e-Millat, who made the 19th day of July 1947 a historical day by hosting the meeting of the general council of all J&K Muslim Conference at his residence in Abi Guzar Srinagar which unanimously passed a resolution impressing upon the Hindu ruler of Muslim majority state of J&K to accede to Pakistan.
-He was an elected member of the Assembly of the state called Praja Sabah and Chief Whip of the Parliamentary group of the Muslim Conference, hence the resolution was by the majority parliamentary party of the state which could never be disputed nor ignored.
+On 19th July 1947, when Pakistan itself was not in existence except conceptually, the Convention of Muslim Conference passed a resolution demanding the State's accession to Pakistan.
+It was a landmark day and is commemorated as the day of accession of Kashmir to Pakistan every year.
 It was not an easy job to risk the life of passing the resolution when there was no country called Pakistan, the state was ruled by an autocratic ruler aided and defended by British and Hindus of India.
-Gazi-e-Millat risked leaving his family in Srinagar and taking a long journey to Murree and then to Abbottabad to organize a force to liberate the state from the clutches of Dogra ruler.
+The last para of the resolution cautioned Maharaja of a revolt by the Muslim if he did not accept their demand of accession to Pakistan.
+When the leaders realized that the Maharaja was in no mood to accede to Pakistan, but was rather tilted towards India, Gazi-e-Millat risked leaving his family in Srinagar and taking a long journey to Murree and then to Abbottabad to organize a force to liberate the state from the clutches of Dogra ruler.
 He succeeded in doing so, raised a contingent, arranged for its logistics, and started a full-fledged armed struggle.

 It was because of his relentless efforts that by October 1947, a considerable area of the state was liberated.
 He again risked his life to accept to be president of the area named, “Azad Govt of the state of J&K “, by making a Declaration of Independence of the state on the 24th of October 1947.
 Set up it headquarters at Junjal Hill, Pallandri.
 At the time when nobody was willing to be the head of this government on the plea that this step could endanger the lives of their families in Occupied Kashmir, Sardar Ibrahim did that despite the fact that his wife and son were still in Srinagar.
 Justice Yusuf Saraf writes that people "were not sure as to what would happen to the war and therefore did not want to take the risk of being pinned with the label of being Chief Rebel."
 It was under these circumstances that Sardar Ibrahim risked himself and his family for the sake of his nation's freedom.